9:00-9:45 Dr Mikaela Görlin: "Lattice Oxygen Exchange in Transition Metal Oxide Electrocatalysts during the Oxygen Evolution Reaction"

 In October 2019, Sascha Ott, Eszter Borbas, Leif Hammarström and Jacinto Sá, received a 5-year grant of 35 million kronor from the Knut and Alice Wallenberg Foundation, for their interdisciplinary project "Unexplored Approaches to Organic Photoredox Catalysis”.

-In this new research project, the groups will focus on finding new alternatives to several reactions that are widely used in the chemical industry at present.
-The project objective is to develop new synthesis pathways that generate less waste, or new synthetic routes that have not been practicable before.
+In this new research project, the groups will focus on finding new alternatives to several reactions that are widely used in the chemical industry.
+The objective is to develop new synthesis pathways that generate less waste, or new synthetic routes that previously have been unfeasible.

 The CAP workshop 2018

-Our annual workshop was held at Sigtunahöjden in Sigtuna, on April 26-27.
+Our annual workshop was held in 2018 at Sigtunahöjden in Sigtuna, on April 26-27.
 Thanks for all the interesting presentations everyone, you made the workshop great!